mil/Mmvp.js/README.md

-> **Mmvp.js is going through a rework to become an npm-module capable of browserifying and to also be usable with node proper**... _for the time being, `old/Mmvp.js` is not seasoned and tested, but may fill your needs_

 Mmvp.js
 ========
 [![Build Status](https://travis-ci.org/mil/Mmvp.js.svg?branch=master)](https://travis-ci.org/mil/Mmvp.js)

 [![Dependency Status](https://gemnasium.com/mil/Mmvp.js.svg)](https://gemnasium.com/mil/Mmvp.js)

-Mmvp is a javascript microlibrary which provides an API to create presenters which may bind callback functions (`add`, `remove`, `empty`, `populate`, and `update`) to be triggered in reaction to changes in a model.
+Mmvp is a javascript microlibrary which provides an API to create presenters allowing you to bind callback functions (`add`, `remove`, `empty`, `populate`, and `update`) to be triggered in reaction to changes in a model.
 The library is tiny, weighing in a 60SLOC and works both in node.js and the browser.

 The hello world presenter looks like:
 ```js